Msameim181/Weather-Station-Arduino/README.md

 Basically, this project built for this equipment, but if you know some thing about this you can change it easily.
 Because i usually code very beautiful.
 (Laughing :) No i'm just kidding, i'm terrible)

-#### SIM900
-You can try your self by testing other project.
-This is good resource: [Send Receive SMS & Call with SIM900 GSM Shield & Arduino](https://lastminuteengineers.com/sim900-gsm-shield-arduino-tutorial/)

 ### Schematic